 [PosixPath('data/downloaded/barcodes.tsv'), PosixPath('data/downloaded/genes.tsv'), PosixPath('data/downloaded/matrix.mtx'), PosixPath('data/downloaded/output')]

-function, so we can't use it as-is.
+Scanpy has some trouble reading the matrix and genes with its read_10x_mtx function, so we can't use it as-is.
 It seems that the function expects version 3 of the CellRanger format, but the study used version 2.
 This seems to be a problem with gzipping in particular, but unzipping doesn't quite fix it.
 There are more details in this github issue: https://github.com/scverse/scanpy/issues/1916.

 There's a number of proposed fixes, but we've chosen here to construct an AnnData matrix manually: